syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/AutoComplete/Overview.md

 # AutoComplete

-The EssentialJavaScriptMobileAutoComplete widget is a text box control that provides a list of suggestions based on a user’s query.
-When you enter a text in the text box, the control performs a search operation and provides a list of results.
+The Essential JavaScript Mobile AutoComplete widget is a textbox control that provides a list of suggestions based on a user’s query.
+When you enter a text in the textbox, the control performs a search operation and provides a list of results.
 There are several filter types available to perform the search.

 ## Key Features